BeshlyagaGhoul/BeshlyagaGhoul/README.md

 I am studying the programming language C # and I also create applications in this language.
 - 🔭 I’m currently working on my small project, an application for solving tests on C#
 - 🌱 I’m currently learning at the Pedagogical College of the city of Novozybkov
-- 💬 Write me: VK:https://vk.com/smulfik / Telegram: @smulfik
+- 💬 Write me: VK:https://vk.com/smulfik / Telegram: @smulfik / gmail: smulfik123@gmail.com
 - ⚡ Fun fact: C # is not such a difficult programming language
 - 🔥Personal information:
 City of residence: Zlynka, Bryansk region